Last Updated: July 20, 2022

 PLEASE READ THIS AGREEMENT CAREFULLY BEFORE USING THIS SERVICE.

-BY USING THE SERVICE OR CLICKING AGREE YOU ARE AGREEING TO BE BOUND BY THIS AGREEMENT.
+BY USING THE SERVICE, CLICKING AGREE OR OTHERWISE ASSENTING TO THIS AGREEMENT YOU ARE AGREEING TO BE BOUND BY THIS AGREEMENT.
 IF YOU ARE AGREEING TO THIS AGREEMENT ON BEHALF OF OR FOR THE BENEFIT OF YOUR EMPLOYER OR AN ENTITY FOR WHOSE BENEFIT THIS SERVICE IS BEING USED, THEN YOU REPRESENT AND WARRANT THAT YOU HAVE THE NECESSARY AUTHORITY TO AGREE TO THIS AGREEMENT ON THEIR BEHALF.
 IF YOU HAVE A WRITTEN AGREEMENT WITH ONFLEET FOR THESE SERVICES, THEN THAT AGREEMENT WILL GOVERN, AND THE AGREEMENT BELOW WILL NOT APPLY.

 This agreement is between Onfleet, Inc., a Delaware corporation (Onfleet), and the customer agreeing to this agreement (Customer).

 - DELIVERY MANAGEMENT SERVICE.
-This agreement provides Customer with access to and usage of an Internet-based delivery management software service as specified on an order and as further outlined at: onfleet.com (Service).
-All Service mobile app users need to download and install the mobile app that accompanies the Service, and usage of such mobile apps are governed under the terms of the end user license agreement provided with that app.
+This agreement provides Customer with access to and usage of an Internet-based delivery management software service as specified on an order and the Onfleet mobile applications (collectively, Service).

 - Customer Owned Data.
 All data uploaded by Customer remains the property of Customer, as between Onfleet and Customer (Customer Data).
 Customer grants Onfleet the right to use the Customer Data solely for purposes of performing under this agreement.
 During the term of this agreement, Customer may export or print reports regarding certain Customer Data as allowed by functionality within the Service.